A Driver-Vehicle Model for ADS Scenario-based Testing: Evaluation

 We evaluate the adherence to the target rates using the following metrics: \textit{Target Rate Compliance} (TRC), defined as the \% of simulation (execution) ticks from all vehicles that adhere to the target tick time of 33\,ms (30\,Hz); the \textit{maximum tick time}; the \textit{Target Planning Rate Compliance} (TPRC), defined as the \% of planning cycles from all vehicles that adhere to the target time of 333\,ms (3\,Hz); and the \textit{maximum planning time}.

-\textit{\textbf{Results:}} Both scenarios with up to 20 vehicles execute successfully, without any collisions or lane boundary violations.
+\textit{\textbf{Results:}}\looseness=-1 Both scenarios with up to 20 vehicles execute successfully, without any collisions or lane boundary violations.
 The planning adheres to the target rate with almost 100\%, with 99.8\% being the worst case (Table \ref{tab:performance}).
-On the other hand, execution deteriorates significantly between 10 and 15 vehicles, especially when the collision checking is active, plunging from 98.49\% to 78.58\%.
+However, execution deteriorates significantly between 10 and 15 vehicles, especially when the collision checking is active, plunging from 98.49\% to 78.58\%.
 Such a deterioration of the target rate to update the state of all vehicles may introduce inconsistencies and confuse the ADS under test, such as inducing significant errors in its object tracking system.
-However, reducing the update rate from 30\,Hz to 20\,Hz results in near perfect adherence for up to 20 vehicles when no collision checking is used and up to 15 vehicles with the collision checking active (Figure \ref{fig:performance}).
+However, reducing the update rate from 30\,Hz to 20\,Hz results in near perfect adherence for up to 20 vehicles when no collision checking is used and up to 15 vehicles with the collision checking active.
 Thus, scenarios with up to 10 SDV instances are easily handled by the reference implementation, and scaling to 20 instances requires reducing the update rate.
-For scenarios requiring even more vehicles, the traffic can consist of a mix of vehicles, with the more expensive SDV instances used for interactions with Ego, and the remaining vehicles following PDTs, which have a negligible computing cost.
+For scenarios requiring more vehicles, the traffic can mix SDV instances for interactions with ego and vehicles based on predefined trajectories, with negligible computing cost.